polywrap/documentation/src/docs/tutorials/advanced/create-plugins/plugin-architecture.md

 title: 'Plugin Architecture'
 ---

-The architecture of a plugin wrapper's code is flexible.
+The architecture of a plugin's code is flexible.
 Still, there are some simple requirements and best practices that may guide its code structure.

 ## Required Exports